nrminor/E484T-visualizations/README.md

 All R scripts come with instructions on their usage, and are meant to be used within this repo as a working directory.
 To reproduce our results, we recommend downloading this repo as a ZIP, decompressing, and using it as a working directory.

 Planned updates to this repo include:
-* Switching to docker images of BBTools and Nextalign
+* Switching to docker images of BBTools and Nextalign - DONE
 * More instructions on how to reproduce each analysis/visualization, perhaps with a workflow manager
 * Open access to data used in our study